+This brings us to the Haggadah, read during the holiday of Passover.
 Passover is a Jewish holiday and festival that celebrates the story of the Exodus, in which the ancient Israelites were freed from slavery in Egypt.
-[Note that in the Jewish calendar, a holiday begins on the sunset of the previous day, so observing Jews will celebrate Passover on the sunset of Friday, the 6th of April.]
+[Note that in the Jewish calendar, a holiday begins on the sunset of the previous day, so observing Jews will celebrate Passover on the sunset before most Christian calendars indicate that the holiday begins.]
 The Haggadah is a booklet that has been used for centuries by Jews to tell the story in their homes.
 It is traditionally read during the first night of Passover, at a Seder, which is a ritual meal to commemorate the occasion.

 I didn’t know what I was originally imagining, something that felt more like an anthology, more like a reference tool than a primary Haggadah.
 But the more I worked on it, the more I became afraid of that. … What the world does not need is a Haggadah that pats itself on the back.
 It needs a Haggadah that gets out of the way, that starts a conversation and gets out of the way.”